 A violation of a protective order is a criminal offense, governed by Connecticut General Statutes § 53a-223.
 The statute gives the court broad leeway in not only setting the terms of a protective order but also in determining whether a person has violated that order.

 The restrictions that come with a protective order vary depending on the circumstances.
-In cases involving serious allegations, the court could order the accused to avoid all contact with the complaining witness entirely.
+In cases involving serious domestic violence allegations, the court could order the accused to avoid all contact with the complaining witness entirely.
 In other situations, these restrictions might be limited.
 This is common when the people involved in the case have children together.
-For example, the court could allow contact with the complaining witness other than at their residence.
+For example, the court could allow supervised visitation or contact with the complaining witness other than at their residence.

 When determining whether a violation occurred or not, the judge will consider both the alleged conduct and the specific wording of the order.
-When a person is accused of violating a Connecticut protective order, they have the right to an attorney and are entitled to a hearing.
+No matter what the circumstances may be, when a person is accused of violating a Ridgefield protective order, they have the right to an attorney and are entitled to a hearing.

 Do I Have a Right To Contest The Allegations?

-Both sides have the opportunity to put on evidence, including witness testimony.
-The state has the ultimate burden of proving that a person violated the terms of their protection order.
+Both sides have the opportunity to present evidence, including witness testimony.
+The state of Connecticut has the ultimate burden of proving that a person violated the terms of their Ridgefield protection order.

 What Kinds of Evidence Can Help to Contest a Protective Order Violation?